 A = HD-frei

 C = Mild HD (still breedable, but only with approval from DLV Breeding Commission)

 E = Severe HD (breeding ban)

 Before any DL owner decides to breed their dog, they must consult with the Gruppe Nordamerika breed warden.
 It is the breed warden's duty to be familiar with all breed-certified DLs and advise all breeders on breeding decisions.
 The breed warden provides breeding recommendations to DL owners and shares information relevant to each potential breeding.
-Although the decision of which dog to breed to ultimately belongs to each individual breeder, the breed warden must sign and submit all registration paperwork so it is important to involve the breed warden early in breeding decisions.
+Although the decision of which dog to breed to ultimately belongs to each individual breeder, the breed warden must sign and submit all registration paperwork.

 Breeding Policies of the Deutsch Langhaar Verband

 All breeding related activity must be processed through Gruppe Nordamerika.
 The group breed wardens/advisors of the DLV are governed by the DLV Breeding Commission.
 The Registrar of the DLV issues pedigrees under the umbrella of the VDH and JGHV.
 The VDH is a member club of the FCI.
 The DL-GNA does not issue pedigrees.